SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 .. figure:: _static/Schema_Simulation_1.png
   :width: 15cm

-  Simulation set-up at the start of the simulation(s) in this Section (not in scale).
+  Simulation set-up at the start of the simulation(s) in this Section (not to scale).

 **Note:**  an envelope model is used to describe the laser pulse, as described in [Massimo]_.